valentina1987/RestOnJavaEECountryRep/README.md

-# Rest Servlets and Ejb on JavaEE container TEST
+# Rest Servlets and Ejb on JavaEE container TEST PULL REQUEST

 This clickstart integrates rest functionalities on JavaEE container (Jboss), using: